arista-channel/acws/docs/b_wireless/b01_lab.md

 For this workshop event, we will be reducing WiFi Radio channel width and transmit power levels to avoid interference with the hosting facility.

 1. To customize these power settings:  Navigate to the `Configure > Device > Access Points` menu
-2. Once in that menu, ensure that `ACorp` or `BCorp` is selected from the tree structure on the left.
+2. Once in that menu, ensure that `ACorp` is selected from the tree structure on the left.
 If you do not see the tree structure, click the hamburger icon next to `Locations` in the top left to expose the tree.

 3. Set the following parameters under the `WiFi Radios` tab and `5GHz` (you can ignore 2.4GHz) and you will override the following: